therealchjones/mffer/docs/mff.md

 mff_no_google_play AVD was created manually but with the same parameters as in autoextract, as was /sdcard/Download/getfiles.
-APK files for version 7.2.0-174314-20210713 were obtained from a prior run of `autoextract` and installed on the AVD in the same fashion as in `autoextract`.
-Steps similar to the manual steps in `autoextract` (and listed below) were taken followed by running `getfiles` and downloading the resulting file hierarchies into individual directories. `dfdiff -v` was used to identify changes from each step to the next, and changed files were manually reviewed to identify interesting or
+APK files for version 7.2.0-174314-20210713 were obtained from a prior run of autoextract and installed on the AVD in the same fashion as in autoextract.
+Steps similar to the manual steps in autoextract (and listed below) were taken followed by running `getfiles` and downloading the resulting file hierarchies into individual directories. `dfdiff -v` was used to identify changes from each step to the next, and changed files were manually reviewed to identify interesting or